 Col. Crossman, Royal Engineers, reported on 24th November 1881 on the defences of Singapore.
-One of his recommendations was:-
+One of his recommendations was:

 “To secure the possession of Blakang Mati Island redoubts are proposed at Mount Serapong and Mount Imbeah (sic), the former being the most important of the two, as from it a command can be obtained over the greater proportion of the island, and over the inner anchorage; as recommended in the War Office memorandum, it should be armed with three medium guns.
 The redoubt at Mount Imbeah might be provided with a machine gun in addition to the fire of musketry.”

-The Imbeah redoubt would be garrisoned by 50 men and Serapong by 100 men.
+The Imbeah redoubt would be garrisoned by 50 men and that at Serapong by 100 men.
 The total amount of infantry to be stationed on Blakang Mati was to be 250 men spread across the island.
 Whilst the Serapong Redoubt was completed by 1887, there was no work carried out on Mount Imbeah.
-The same year, the Local Defence Committee of the Straits Settlements wrote about the organisation of defence for Singapore:-
+The same year, the Local Defence Committee of the Straits Settlements wrote about the organisation of defence for Singapore:

 “On the Island of Blakang Mati it would be necessary to construct a field redoubt on the hill designated as “Middle Hill” (Imbiah) for the purpose of resisting or denying a landing of the enemy on the south west coast of that island”.

 By September 1890, arrangements were finally made for the construction of the redoubt on Middle Hill.
 On completion, the redoubt was armed with two 9 Pounder ML Cannon.
 Lt Bramwell of the Northampton Regiment commanding the 19 gunners and 82 infantry.
 Within a year, the number of men at the redoubt had increased to 149.
 Also at the redoubt were four stretchers and eight Doolies (a corruption of the Hindi ‘Doli’, meaning a litter).